chris-martin/code-review/java.md

 #### Use diamond syntax

 In Java 7, you can use the [diamond syntax](http://docs.oracle.com/javase/7/docs/technotes/guides/language/type-inference-generic-instance-creation.html) to elide some generic type information that the compiler can infer.
 So this could be shortened to __________________.

+## Introducing a type to reduce arity

+The number of arguments to this function makes the code hard to read, and it makes it easy to make mistakes when invoking the function.
+When you have functions like this that accept many arguments, it's a good idea to introduce a new type that has a field for each argument.

+Some benefits of this approach:

+* You can explicitly see what each argument means at the call site (because you're effectively using named parameters).
+* The class can specify default values for its fields, so callers can simply omit values they don't care to specify, rather than passing `null` values or calling overloaded methods.